Canon 350D vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 350D does not provide wifi capability.

-Both the 350D and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the 350D and the T6i have been discontinued, but can regularly be found used on ebay.
 The 350D was replaced by the Canon 400D, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 350D and T6i can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon T6i Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 350D or the Canon T6i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.